-This article focuses on how kratom works its magic.
-What does kratom do, how does it work, in what way does kratom affect the brain and why has it piqued the interest of so many here in the west.
-To understand the science of kratom, one should have at least a basic understanding of chemistry and biology, however, since most of us have neither the time nor the motivation to study these topics we have attempted to take the complex data and turn it into bite-sized nuggets of information so that any person can read & understand what kratom does and how it works with ease.
+What does kratom do? how does it work?
+In what way does kratom affect the brain?
+If you want to understand the science of kratom, you should have a basic understanding of chemistry and biology.
+Since most of us have neither the time nor the motivation to study topics outside of our expertise, we try to take complex data and translate it into layman’s terms so that you could skip the science lectures and still have a basic understanding.

 Meet Kratom and its Family

-Many are surprised to discover that Mitragyna Speciosa, or kratom, is a distant cousin of Coffea, or as most citizens of the world know it: the coffee plant.
+Many are surprised to discover that kratom is a distant cousin of Coffee.
 Both stimulating substances are part of the Rubiaceae family of flowering plants which is brimming with pharmacologically useful substances.

-Kratom’s extended family is a big one with the Rubiaceae clan being made up of more than 13,000 species.
+Kratom’s extended family is quite large with the Rubiaceae clan being made up of more than 13,000 species!
 The kratom plant can be found growing along the riverbanks or in the lush jungles of Myanmar, Indonesia, Malaysia and Papua New Guinea.
-Southeast Asian farmers have supposedly been using the dried and powdered leaves of the Mitragyna Speciosa plant since the 19th century, at the very least, to cushion the pain caused by their hard labor so that they can continue to work.
+Southeast Asian farmers have supposedly been using the leaf since the 19th century to cushion the pain caused by their hard labor so that they can continue to work.

-In such places, the plant has been and continues to be chewed in its leaf form as a traditional medicine to increase energy & to help with musculoskeletal pain.
+They would chew the leaves to increase energy & to help with musculoskeletal pain.
 On top of this, these very leaves and their extracts have been used by some as local anesthetics, cough treatments and as intestinal deworming agents.

 What is Kratom Made Up Of?

-Kratom is able to do what it does thanks to what it’s made of.
-When we examine kratom closely we find that its main active ingredients are mitragynine which makes up around 60% of the total alkaloid content and 7-hydroxymitragynine which accounts for approximately 2% of the total alkaloid content.
+When we examine kratom closely we find that its main active alkaloids are mitragynine which makes up around 60% of the total alkaloid content and 7-hydroxymitragynine which accounts for no more than 2% of the total alkaloid content.
 There is evidence to show that both alkaloids can have muscle relaxant, analgesic and anti-inflammatory properties.

 While its two main active ingredients are known, kratom has many, many, other ingredients that haven’t been sufficiently researched yet.
 These other ingredients include a range of additional alkaloids, terpenes, flavonoids and polyphenols.